begLeee/Hangman/README.md

 " Hangman"
-run the hangman.py module to play the game
+ Run the hangman.py module to play the game